cldowdy/code-for-tampa-bay/README.md

 - `2016 hack poster Code for Tampa Bay.pdf`: Promotional flier associated with the Tampa Bay initiative
 - `Homelessness_Tampa_Bay.pdf`: A preliminary analysis of the cleaned database
 - **cleaned-data**
-	* `booking_add.clean.example`: The head of the cleaned charges dataset
+	* `booking_add.clean.example`: The head of the cleaned charges database
-	* `release.clean.example`: The head of the cleaned release dataset
+	* `release.clean.example`: The head of the cleaned release database
 - **input-data**
 	* `[1-9] LAYOUT CSV.csv`: Raw web scrape data to be used in preprocessing
 - **preprocessing**